MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1709.md

 - **WUDeviceID**  The unique identifier of a specific device, used to identify how many devices are encountering success or a particular issue.

+### SoftwareUpdateClientTelemetry.Commit

+This event tracks the commit process post the update installation when software update client is trying to update the device.

+The following fields are available:

+- **BiosFamily**  The family of the BIOS (Basic Input Output System).
+- **BiosName**  The name of the device BIOS.
+- **BiosReleaseDate**  The release date of the device BIOS.
+- **BiosSKUNumber**  The sku number of the device BIOS.
+- **BIOSVendor**  The vendor of the BIOS.
+- **BiosVersion**  The version of the BIOS.
+- **BundleId**  Identifier associated with the specific content bundle; should not be all zeros if the bundleID was found.
+- **BundleRevisionNumber**  Identifies the revision number of the content bundle
+- **CallerApplicationName**  The name provided by the caller who initiated API calls into the software distribution client
+- **ClientVersion**  The version number of the software distribution client.
+- **DeviceModel**  What is the device model.
+- **EventInstanceID**  A globally unique identifier for event instance.
+- **EventScenario**  State of call
+- **EventType**  Possible values are "Child", "Bundle", or "Driver".
+- **FlightId**  The specific id of the flight the device is getting
+- **HandlerType**  Indicates the kind of content (app, driver, windows patch, etc.)
+- **RevisionNumber**  Unique revision number of Update
+- **ServerId**  Identifier for the service to which the software distribution client is connecting, such as Windows Update and Microsoft Store.
+- **ServiceGuid**  Identifier for the service to which the software distribution client is connecting (Windows Update, Windows Store, etc)
+- **SystemBIOSMajorRelease**  Major version of the BIOS.
+- **SystemBIOSMinorRelease**  Minor version of the BIOS.
+- **UpdateId**  Unique Update ID
+- **WUDeviceID**  UniqueDeviceID

 ### SoftwareUpdateClientTelemetry.Download

 Download process event for target update on Windows Update client (see eventscenario field for specifics, e.g.: started/failed/succeeded)

 The following fields are available:

-- **ActiveDownloadTime**  Number of seconds the update was actively being downloaded.
+- **ActiveDownloadTime**  How long the download took, in seconds, excluding time where the update wasn't actively being downloaded.
 - **AppXBlockHashValidationFailureCount**  A count of the number of blocks that have failed validation after being downloaded.
 - **AppXDownloadScope**  Indicates the scope of the download for application content.
-For streaming install scenarios, AllContent - non-streaming download, RequiredOnly - streaming download requested content required for launch, AutomaticOnly - streaming download requested automatic streams for the app, and Unknown - for events sent before download scope is determined by the Windows Update client.
 - **BiosFamily**  The family of the BIOS (Basic Input Output System).
 - **BiosName**  The name of the device BIOS.
 - **BiosReleaseDate**  The release date of the device BIOS.
-- **BiosSKUNumber**  The sku number of the device BIOS.
+- **BiosSKUNumber**  The SKU number of the device BIOS.
 - **BIOSVendor**  The vendor of the BIOS.
 - **BiosVersion**  The version of the BIOS.
 - **BundleBytesDownloaded**  Number of bytes downloaded for the specific content bundle.
-- **BundleId**  Identifier associated with the specific content bundle; should not be all zeros if the bundleID was found.
+- **BundleId**  Identifier associated with the specific content bundle.
 - **BundleRepeatFailFlag**  Indicates whether this particular update bundle had previously failed to download.
 - **BundleRevisionNumber**  Identifies the revision number of the content bundle.
 - **BytesDownloaded**  Number of bytes that were downloaded for an individual piece of content (not the entire bundle).
-- **CachedEngineVersion**  For self-initiated healing, the version of the SIH engine that is cached on the device.
-If the SIH engine does not exist, the value is null.
+- **CachedEngineVersion**  The version of the “Self-Initiated Healing” (SIH) engine that is cached on the device, if applicable.
-- **CallerApplicationName**  The name provided by the caller who initiated API calls into the software distribution client.
+- **CallerApplicationName**  The name provided by the application that initiated API calls into the software distribution client.
-- **CbsDownloadMethod**  Indicates whether the download was a full-file download or a partial/delta download.
+- **CbsDownloadMethod**  Indicates whether the download was a full- or a partial-file download.
 - **CDNCountryCode**  Two letter country abbreviation for the Content Distribution Network (CDN) location.
 - **CDNId**  ID which defines which CDN the software distribution client downloaded the content from.
 - **ClientVersion**  The version number of the software distribution client.
 - **CurrentMobileOperator**  The mobile operator the device is currently connected to.
-- **DeviceModel**  What is the device model.
+- **DeviceModel**  The model of the device.
 - **DownloadPriority**  Indicates whether a download happened at background, normal, or foreground priority.
-- **DownloadScenarioId**  A unique ID for a given download used to tie together WU and DO events.
+- **DownloadScenarioId**  A unique ID for a given download, used to tie together Windows Update and Delivery Optimizer events.
-- **DownloadType**  Differentiates the download type of SIH downloads between Metadata and Payload downloads.
+- **DownloadType**  Differentiates the download type of “Self-Initiated Healing” (SIH) downloads between Metadata and Payload downloads.
 - **EventInstanceID**  A globally unique identifier for event instance.
-- **EventScenario**  Indicates the purpose of sending this event - whether because the software distribution just started downloading content, or whether it was cancelled, succeeded, or failed.
+- **EventScenario**  Indicates the purpose for sending this event: whether because the software distribution just started downloading content; or whether it was cancelled, succeeded, or failed.
-- **EventType**  Possible values are Child, Bundle, or Driver.
+- **EventType**  Identifies the type of the event (Child, Bundle, or Driver).
 - **ExtendedStatusCode**  Secondary error code for certain scenarios where StatusCode wasn't specific enough.
 - **FeatureUpdatePause**  Indicates whether feature OS updates are paused on the device.
 - **FlightBranch**  The branch that a device is on if participating in flighting (pre-release builds).
 - **FlightBuildNumber**  If this download was for a flight (pre-release build), this indicates the build number of that flight.
-- **FlightId**  The specific ID of the flight (pre-release build) the device is getting.
+- **FlightId**  The specific id of the flight (pre-release build) the device is getting.
 - **FlightRing**  The ring (speed of getting builds) that a device is on if participating in flighting (pre-release builds).
 - **HandlerType**  Indicates what kind of content is being downloaded (app, driver, windows patch, etc.).
 - **HardwareId**  If this download was for a driver targeted to a particular device model, this ID indicates the model of the device.
 - **HomeMobileOperator**  The mobile operator that the device was originally intended to work with.
-- **HostName**  The hostname URL the content is downloading from.
+- **HostName**  The parent URL the content is downloading from.
 - **IPVersion**  Indicates whether the download took place over IPv4 or IPv6.
 - **IsDependentSet**  Indicates whether a driver is a part of a larger System Hardware/Firmware Update
 - **IsWUfBDualScanEnabled**  Indicates if Windows Update for Business dual scan is enabled on the device.